TracyGJG/utilities/docs/arrays.md

 ### Parameters

--   targetArray - Reference to the array to be replaced.
+- targetArray: Reference to the array to be replaced.
--   arrayContent - Optional reference to an array containing data to populate the target array.
+- arrayContent: Optional reference to an array containing data to populate the target array.

 ### Return Value